 Getting ranked within Google’s PAA section will drive incremental traffic to your site.

 You can use Google’s PAA section questions to guide the topics that you’re writing about and give you more direction in the type of content to produce.
-It’s a great way of identifying different topics to write articles, YouTube video ideas, FAQ pages or guides that answer these questions that people are actually looking for on Google.
+It’s a great way of identifying different topics to write articles about, YouTube video creation ideas, FAQ pages or guides that answer these questions that people are actually looking for on Google.
 Understanding user intent is a really important part of answering questions and ultimately, what you want to do is just find some of the things that people are looking for so you can expand on your current content or create additional content specific to your industry or vertical.

-How to Scrape ‘People Also Ask’ Questions?
+How to Scrape ‘People Also Ask’ Questions?.

 Method 1: Click on the Questions within the PAA section to find more related questions.